 - Behavioral therapy: a form of psychotherapy that can help you recognize triggers and situations that cause self-destructive behavior responses.
 You’ll work with a therapist to find ways to respond to these triggers more calmly.

 Depending on any underlying conditions you’re struggling with, treatment may also include:

 - Addiction counseling

 - Stress management

-In cases where there’s an underlying mental health condition like PTSD, depression, and anxiety disorders, your therapist may suggest including a medication-assisted treatment to your plan to treat these conditions with medications.
+In cases with an underlying mental health conditions like PTSD, depression, and anxiety disorders, your therapist may suggest including a medication-assisted treatment in your plan to treat these conditions with medications.

 Find the Support You Need with Lighthouse Recovery

 The outlook for self-destructive behavior can be promising if you seek help.
 Therapy and medication can be highly effective at treating various mental health disorders.
 But, you must take the first step in reaching out for help.
 If you think you’re engaging in self-destructive behavior, you probably are.
 Talk to a mental health professional today.
 Therapy can help you work through the causes and effects of this behavior.
 In the long-term, you’ll find new coping skills and learn new healthier behaviors to respond to stressful situations.
 You can feel good, live a happier, and have a less self-destructive life.

 If you or someone you love is experiencing self-destructive behavior, think about the possible triggers.
 Consider speaking with an addiction counselor today.
 Call 866.308.2090 and speak with one of our caring therapists to learn more about our treatment options and how we can help you leave your self-destructive behaviors in the past.